AMF-FLX/Flux-upscaling-working-group-2024-Workshop-Report/README.md

 - Leveraging data from the [Advanced Baseline Imager](https://www.goes-r.gov/spacesegment/abi.html) on the [Geostationary Operational Environmental Satellites - R Series (GOES-R)](https://www.goes-r.gov/) to create ALIVE<sub>GPP</sub> for pixels that contain Ameriflux and NEON, Inc. towers as described in [Losos et al. (2024)](https://www.nature.com/articles/s41597-024-03071-z)
 - Using a machine learning model specifically a gradient boosting model described in [Ranjbar et al. (2024)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024MS004341), to estimate GPP at the native temporal resolution of the ABI CONUS scene, every 5 minutes, as described in [Losos et al. (2025)](https://www.sciencedirect.com/science/article/pii/S0034425725001634).

+# Acknowledgments

+This tutorial was developed using resources and data from various sources.
+If you use this tutorial or modify it for your own research or educational purposes, please acknowledge the original repository and contributors.

+To acknowledge this repository, please cite it as follows:

+### Topic 1 and 2:
+- Falco, Nicola, Metzger, Stefan, and Durden, David.
+2024 Workshop - Remote Sensing and Fluxes Upscaling for Real-world Impact - Tutorial v1.
+Computer Software. https://github.com/AMF-FLX/Flux-upscaling-working-group-2024-Workshop-Report.
+USDOE.
+14 Apr.
+2025.
+Web. doi:10.11578/dc.20251024.5.

+### Topic 3:
+- Losos, D., Hoffman, S. & Stoy, P.C.
+GOES-R land surface products at Western Hemisphere eddy covariance tower locations.
+Sci Data 11, 277 (2024). https://doi.org/10.1038/s41597-024-03071-z
+- Ranjbar, S., Losos, D., Hoffman, S., Cuntz, M., & Stoy, P. C. (2024).
+Using geostationary satellite observations and machine learning models to estimate ecosystem carbon uptake and respiration at half hourly time steps at eddy covariance sites.
+Journal of Advances in Modeling Earth Systems, 16, e2024MS004341. https://doi.org/10.1029/2024MS004341
+- Losos, D., Ranjbar, S., Hoffman, S., Abernathey, R., Desai, A. R., Otkin, J., Zhang, H., Ryu, Y., & Stoy, P. C. (2025).
+Rapid changes in terrestrial carbon dioxide uptake captured in near-real time from a geostationary satellite: The ALIVE framework.
+Remote Sensing of Environment, 324, 114759. https://doi.org/10.1016/j.rse.2025.114759

+By acknowledging this repository and its contributors, you help to promote transparency, reproducibility, and recognition of the work that has gone into creating this resource.